 Omari Keeles is the Senior Director for Diversity, Equity, Inclusion, and Belonging.
 His role is to develop and implement a vision for inclusion, equity, and belonging priorities across the campus in support of students, faculty, and staff of all identities and backgrounds.

 Omari has considerable experience with diversity, equity, and inclusion programs and initiatives.
-In his role as an Assistant Director for Diversity, Equity, and Inclusion at Northwestern University, Omari developed and implemented initiatives around inclusion, equity, and diversity for faculty at all levels.
+In his role as an Assistant Director for Diversity, Equity, and Inclusion at Northwestern University where he developed and implemented initiatives around inclusion, equity, and diversity for faculty at all levels.
 Omari’s most recent role was the Director for Diversity, Equity, Inclusion, and Belonging at Poly Prep Country Day School in Brooklyn, New York, where he was responsible for creating, fostering, leading, and advocating for the school’s diversity, equity, inclusion, and social justice programs and policies.
-Omari is also an adjunct professor in the Program of Public Health at Northwestern University as well as the Department of Psychology at the University of Miami.
+Omari is also an adjunct professor in the Department of Medical Social Sciences at Northwestern University as well as the Department of Psychology at the University of Miami.

-Angeline Gomez, Program Coordinator for Inclusion & Belonging and the Milstein Summer Program, received her BA in International Relations and Latin American and Caribbean Studies at the State University of New York at New Paltz while completing a Communication Studies minor.
-Before joining Cornell Tech, Angeline worked with Columbia University’s School of Professional Studies, High School Programs for the Summer and Academic-Year Immersion programs.
-As a newer member of the Cornell Tech team, Angeline is excited to work alongside graduate students – an exciting switch from primarily working with high school and undergraduate students.
-Angeline is also a new graduate student at New York University, obtaining a Master’s degree in Higher Education and Student Affairs.
+Angeline Gomez, Program Coordinator for Inclusion & Belonging and the Milstein Summer Program, received her BA in International Relations and Latin American and Caribbean Studies at the State University of New York at New Paltz.
+Before joining Cornell Tech, Angeline worked with Columbia University’s School of Professional Studies in the High School Programs team for the Summer and Academic-Year Immersion programs.
+Angeline is now completing her master’s degree in Higher Education and Student Affairs at New York University.
+At Cornell Tech, she serves students and staff by implementing DEIB events that engage and foster community within the Cornell Tech graduate campus.

 FALL COURSE PRE-ENROLLMENT INFORMATION

-Incoming students will be able to pre-enroll in Fall 2025 classes for a limited period starting on Wednesday, July 23 at 9am ET through Thursday, July 24 at 4pm ET (there will be a second longer enrollment period beginning on August 18 at 9:00am ET).
-Information regarding class offerings, special processing notes, enrollment how-to guides will be shared by the end of this month for you to review.
+Incoming students will be able to pre-enroll in Fall 2026 classes for a limited period starting on Wednesday, July 22 at 9am ET through Thursday, July 23 at 4pm ET.
+Please note, there will be an additional enrollment period beginning on August 17 at 9:00am ET.
+Students will receive communications regarding class offerings, special processing notes, and enrollment how-to guides by the end of June.

 Want to get a head start on getting to know your fellow peers?
 Participate in TechPals to be matched with another student!
 Like pen pals, TechPals are student pairs of two who can interact with one another prior to the start of the fall semester.
 We will give you some prompts to start, and then you and your partner can take it from there!
 Signing up to be a TechPal provides an opportunity to make a meaningful connection with another student.
 Additionally, TechPals will have an opportunity to come together as a group on campus once the semester begins.